Are Military Retirement Payments Community Property in Arizona?

 The Court of Appeals said that the record, in this case, does not support a similar conclusion.
 Mr. Czarnecki’s only family obligation is a child support payment of $375 per month.
 His retirement pay is $1,035 per month.
 In addition, he is a college graduate with a master degree and a teaching certificate.

-The Court also said that retirement benefits are different in nature from accounts receivable of a business, which were at issue in the McClellon case.
+The Court also said that retirement benefits are different in nature from accounts receivable of a business, which was at issue in the McClellon case.
 For those reasons, it rejected the husband’s argument.

 The Court awarded the wife 50% of the community portion of the retirement.
 The Arizona Court of Appeals reversed the judgment below.
 It remanded the case to the trial court.
 It ordered the court to determine the community interest in husband’s retirement pay and award wife one-half of that interest.